Know your brain: Nucleus Accumbens

 The nucleus accumbens is found in an area of the brain called the basal forebrain.
-There is a nucleus accumbens in each hemisphere; it is situated between the caudate and putamen.
+There is a nucleus accumbens in each cerebral hemisphere; it is situated between the caudate and putamen.
 The nucleus accumbens is considered part of the basal ganglia and also is the main component of the ventral striatum.
 The nucleus accumbens itself is separated into two anatomical components: the shell and the core.
 These two contiguous areas have overlapping connections, but may make different contributions to the functions of the nucleus accumbens.

 What is the nucleus accumbens and what does it do?

 The most widely recognized function of the nucleus accumbens is its role in the "reward circuit" of the brain.
 When we do anything that is considered rewarding (e.g. eat food, have sex, take drugs), dopamine neurons (along with other types of neurons) in an area of the brain called the ventral tegmental area (VTA) are activated.
 These neurons project to the nucleus accumbens, and when they are activated it results in an increase in dopamine levels in the nucleus accumbens.
 The nucleus accumbens is an important component of a major dopaminergic pathway in the brain called the mesolimbic pathway, which is stimulated during rewarding experiences.